metagenomics/metagenomics-tk/docs/tutorials/tutorial1/assembly_evaluation.md

     tar -xzvf genomes.tar.gz
     ```

-To call `metaquast.py` we have to provide reference genomes which
-are used to calculate a number of different metrics for evaluation of
+To call the `metaquast.py` script, we have to provide reference genomes which are used to calculate a number of different metrics for evaluation of the assembly.
-the assembly.
-In real-world metagenomics, these references are usually
-not available, of course.
+In real-world metagenomics, these references are not available, of course.

 !!! question "Task 4"
     Run metaquast: